-Strategic Objective 3.1: To increase public awareness of SSD through strategic marketing and outreach, by 25% per year over the years from FY 2004-2005 levels by through June-FY 2008-2009.
+Strategic Objective 3.1: To increase public awareness of SSD through strategic marketing and outreach, by 5% per year over the years from FY 2004-2005 through FY 2008-2009.

 Strategic Objective 3.2: To Increase Baby Boomer awareness and involvement in the design, planning, and implementation of Senior Centers by December 2004.